Chiang Mai, nicknamed “Rose of the North” – such a lovely name.

 Ps: Sometimes, Grab’s payment in the app will go haywire when I’m overseas.
 On my last day of leaving Chiang Mai, it suddenly disabled my credit card option until I get an SMS code, and of course I’m not getting any SMS because I didn’t have auto-roaming.
 Thankfully I still had spare cash left to pay the driver.
 Hopefully, phone operators and apps can get more intelligent and already implement other ways to send us codes, such as through email.

 The other option would be public transport in Chiang Mai, such as the red trucks or even tuk-tuks.
-You can read more about Chiang Mai’s public transport options on this website =)
+You can read more about Chiang Mai’s public transport options on this travel blog =)

 3. The city is actually more modern than you think.